apache/shardingsphere/docs/document/content/manual/shardingsphere-proxy/configuration.en.md

 ## Overall Configuration Instance

-Sharding-Proxy uses `conf/server.yaml` to configure the registry center, authentication information and common properties.
+ShardingSphere-Proxy uses `conf/server.yaml` to configure the registry center, authentication information and common properties.

 ### Orchestration
 Orchestration can config config-center and registry-center now, as follow: